The Rose Centre, Belmont

 Christmas With Company - Directed by John Dylan

-Also two Pinter plays - The Lover, with John Dylan and Patricia Scott, and The Dumb Waiter, with Keith Sexton and Norm Isherwood.
+Also two Harold Pinter plays - The Lover, with John Dylan and Patricia Scott, and The Dumb Waiter, with Keith Sexton and Norm Isherwood.
 (John Dylan says: We didn't actually have a director for that - the Production Adviser was Yvonne Saunders!)

-In mid 1982: a new committee takes over with a new direction:
+In mid 1982 a new committee takes over with a new direction:

 Not Now Darling by Cooney & Chapman.
 Directed by John Dylan